benbirchpersonal/std-library/README.md

 # std-library
 This is a Headers-only c++ std-library implementation which contains strings, arrays and dynamic arrays.
+This header only library focuses on readability and simplicity for the end user.

 ## Usage ⌨